bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 1. Enhanced system visualization tools.
 2. Hints to manually specify which hard sync points various systems run between.
-3. Stages could (optionally?) be replaced with automatically inferred hard sync points on the basis of hard system ordering dependencies.
+3. A scheduler / app option could be added to automatically infer and insert systems (including command-processing systems) on the basis of at-least-once separation constraints.
-4. Provide a more global, staged analysis of system and resource initialization to reduce or eliminate order-dependence of app initialization, as raised in [Bevy #1255](https://github.com/bevyengine/bevy/issues/1255).
-5. If-needed ordering constraints ([Bevy #2747](https://github.com/bevyengine/bevy/discussions/2747)) will significantly improve the ability to control ordering between plugin system sets without inducing excessive blocking.
+4. At-least-once separation constraints can be used to solve the cache invalidation issues that are blocking the implementation of indexes, as discussed in [Bevy #1205](https://github.com/bevyengine/bevy/discussions/1205).